=== WP Mail SMTP by WPForms - The Most Popular SMTP and Email Log Plugin ===

-Many business use Outlook.com or Office 365 to their to power their email.
-For those users, the Microsoft mailer can be a great option.
-This integration allows you to use your existing Outlook.com or Office 365 account to send your emails reliably.
+Many businesses use Outlook.com or Microsoft 365 to power their email.
+Our Microsoft mailer integration allows you to use your existing Outlook.com or Microsoft 365 account to send emails from WordPress for better deliverability.

 Advanced or technical users can harness the power of Amazon AWS (Amazon Web Services) with the Amazon SES mailer.
 With this integration, you can send a high volume of emails at a very reasonable rate.

 Read our Amazon SES documentation for more details.

 Send emails using your personal or business Zoho Mail account, all while keeping your login credentials safe.